 The Swiss Code of Criminal Procedure (SR 311.0) determines various measures of procedural protection to safeguard potentially endangered witnesses.
 These include the possibility of anonymous witness testimony as well as the exclusion of the general public from court proceedings.
 In the framework of the implementation of the Council of Europe Convention on Action against Trafficking in Human Beings, which defines judicial standards applicable to criminal law, victim's assistance and rights of foreigners, as well as procedural and extra-procedural protection of witnesses, the Federal Council adopted in 2013 the Federal Act on Extra-procedural Witness Protection.
 The Witness Protection Act provides the implementation of witness protection programs for the benefit of threatened witnesses in criminal proceedings.
 For this purpose, a special national witness protection unit was formed within the Federal Office of Police (fedpol).
-This unit is responsible for the implementation of the witness protection program cannot be implemented, but where special protective measures must nonetheless be undertaken by the police.
+This unit is responsible for the implementation of the witness protection program, offering advice and support to police authorities in cases where a witness protection program cannot be implemented, but where special protective measures must nonetheless be undertaken by the police.